presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    myTests().main()

-6. Provided is the dictionary, ``medal_count`` which lists countries and their respective medal count at the halfway point in the 2016 Rio Olympics.
-Using dictionary methods, assign the medal count value for "Belarus" to the variable ``Belarus``.
+6. Provided is the dictionary, ``medal_count``, which lists countries and their respective medal count at the halfway point in the 2016 Rio Olympics.
+Using dictionary mechanics, assign the medal count value for ``"Belarus"`` to the variable ``belarus``.
 Do not hardcode this.

 .. activecode:: ee_ch12_06
    :tags:Dictionaries/Dictionarymethods.rst